Park Lane: 21st century

 The Animals in War Memorial was erected at the northeast side of Park Lane in 2004.

 The Animals in War Memorial was opened at the northeast edge of Park Lane in 2004 by Anne, Princess Royal.
 It commemorates animals that served in wars, and alongside servicemen.
 In June 2007, a car bomb was successfully defused in an underground car park on Park Lane.
 The road was closed for most of the day for police investigation.

 The road still attracts notable residents.
 In 2002, Robert B. Sherman, composer of the musicals Chitty Chitty Bang Bang and Mary Poppins, moved to an apartment on Park Lane following the death of his wife.
 He enjoyed the views of Hyde Park and in 2003 painted an eponymous portrait, Park Lane.
-The business mogul Mohamed Al-Fayed has offices in 55 and 60 Park Lane.
+The business mogul Mohamed Al-Fayed had offices in 55 and 60 Park Lane.
 Trevor Rees-Jones, the only survivor of the car crash that killed al-Fayed's son Dodi Fayed and Diana, Princess of Wales in 1997, briefly recuperated in a flat on Park Lane following the accident.

 Property prices on Park Lane remain some of the highest in London.
 In 2006, former Conservative leader of Westminster City Council, Dame Shirley Porter moved into a new £1.5m development on Curzon Square after twelve years of exile in Israel.
 In 2015, a report showed the average monthly rent for a 2-bedroom apartment on the road was £5,200.
 Rough sleepers also made use of the road's surroundings from at least 2012, with large begging gangs or other homeless groups sleeping in subways or covered shopping parades despite occasionally being cleared or moved on by police.

 Many of the hotels and establishments on Park Lane are today owned by some of the wealthiest Middle Eastern and Asian businessmen, sheikhs and sultans.
 The Dorchester was purchased by the Sultan of Brunei in 1985, and since 1996 has been part of the Dorchester Collection, owned by the Brunei Investment Agency (BIA), an arm of the Ministry of Finance of Brunei.
 The Dorchester Collection connects The Dorchester on Park Lane to other luxury hotels internationally, including The Beverly Hills Hotel and Hotel Bel-Air of Los Angeles, and the Hôtel Meurice of Paris.
 In 1978, a new branch of the Allied Arab Bank opened at 131–2 Park Lane, facilitating the interests of both Arab world and western clients.
 Mamasino restaurant at 102 Park Lane serves African cuisine and is African-owned.
 Wolfgang Puck's restaurant at No. 45 has been described by GQ Magazine as serving one of the best breakfasts in London, with a mixture of American, European and Asian food.